K. Kamaraj: Rising influence (1946–53)

-After his release from the jail, Kamaraj found that the Congress has weakened significantly as Rajaji had resigned from the party and Satyamurti had died.
-While he met with Rajaji to set aside their differences, it did not work out as Rajaji was re-admitted to the party against the wishes of Kamaraj.
+After his release from jail, Kamaraj found that the Congress had weakened significantly as Rajaji had resigned from the party and Satyamurti had died.
+While he met with Rajaji to set aside their differences, it did not work out as Rajaji was readmitted to the party against the wishes of Kamaraj.
 On the advice of Sardar Patel, a truce was brokered later.
 In 1946, after Gandhi's visit to Madras, Gandhi wrote that Rajaji was the best leader of the party in the presidency and some people are working against him.
-Kamaraj alluded this as an indirect reference to him and resigned from the parliamentary board of the party.
+Kamaraj construed this as an indirect reference to him and resigned from the parliamentary board of the party.
 Despite Gandhi's later appeal, Kamaraj refused to take back his resignation.
-Meanwhile, Kamaraj had considerable influence with the party which led to Rajaji to take a sabbatical.
-In the 1946 Madras Presidency legislative assembly election, Kamaraj won from Sattur-Aruppukottai with Congress emerging as the largest party.
-Tanguturi Prakasam was made as Chief Minister but was replaced by O. P. Ramaswamy within a year due to his differences with Kamaraj.
+Meanwhile, Kamaraj had considerable influence with the party which led Rajaji to take a sabbatical.

+In the 1946 Madras Presidency Legislative Assembly election, Kamaraj won from Sattur-Aruppukottai and Congress emerged as the largest party.
+Tanguturi Prakasam was made Chief Minister but was replaced by O. P. Ramaswamy within a year due to his differences with Kamaraj.
 Ramaswamy himself was succeeded by P. S. Kumaraswamy Raja in 1949 after disagreements with Kamaraj.
-During the period, Kamaraj wielded a considerable influence on the party affairs as the president of the Congress party.
+During the period, Kamaraj wielded considerable influence on the party affairs as the president of the Congress party.
 As India achieved Independence on 15 August 1947, Kamaraj hoisted the Indian flag at Satyamurti's house in Madras.
 In the Indian general elections of 1951, Kamaraj won from Srivalliputhur constituency and became the Member of Parliament.

-In the 1952 Madras State Legislative Assembly election, Congress fared badly winning less than half of the seats (152 out of 375).
+In the 1952 Madras State Legislative Assembly election, Congress fared poorly, winning less than half of the seats (152 out of 375).
 Though it emerged as the single largest party, Kamaraj did not want to form a Congress government as it did not have a majority on its own.
-But the central committee was keen on Congress to form a government and it was decided that Rajaji who had gone into a sabbatical after serving as the Governor General of India was the right person to lead.
-Rajaji wanted Kamaraj's support and after consultations with then Prime Minister Jawaharlal Nehru, Rajaji formed the government.
+But the central committee was keen for that Congress form the government and it was decided that Rajaji who had gone on a sabbatical after serving as the Governor General of India was the right person to lead.
+Rajaji wanted Kamaraj's support and after consultations with the then Prime Minister of India Jawaharlal Nehru, Rajaji formed the government.
 Kamaraj resigned from the post of presidency of the party after 12 years, suggesting that someone who can work with Rajaji should be elected president.
 P. Subbarayan was elected as president but made way for Kamaraj to become president again in 1953.